BRAVO68WEB/shx/README.md

 ## 📝 Description

-Shx is a custom ShareX server that allows you to upload and share files, images, text and URLs with ease.
-This server is built using Node.js and Express.js and stores the uploaded content on AWS S3 and Redis.
+Shx is a platform ment to store and share files, images, text and URLs with ease.
+This server is built using Node.js and Express.js and stores the uploaded content on Cloudflare R2 and PostgreSQL DB.
+It is compatible with ShareX and other clients that support the same protocol.

 ## 🛠️ Technologies Used